Black Friday as a Marketing Tool

 2. Build a list before the date to encourage sign-ups for the promotion

 3. Boost social media posts mentioning Black Friday and Cyber Monday

 4. Add a timer to create a sense of urgency about your promotions

 5. Provide social proof in real-time of others who have purchased during the deal

 6. Use a header bar to announce the promotion on your landing page.
 Hellobar is a good one.

-Pretty much every Australian retailer with an online store will be running some kind of Black Friday promotion.
-With that said, there are always a few heavy hitters that tend to provide the lion's share of killer bargains.
-This year e-bay, Catch, Kogan and Amazon are liekly to have some great deals.
+Every Australian retailer with an online store will run some Black Friday promotions.
+With that said, a few heavy hitters always tend to provide the lion's share of killer bargains.
+EBay, Catch, Kogan and Amazon will likely have great deals this year.